Mick Mills: Coaching and managerial career

 In 1985, Mills became player-manager of Stoke City with Sammy Chung as his assistant.
 Mills joined Stoke with the club a very poor position having just been relegated from the First Division with a record low points tally and with little money available.
-He sent about trying to restore some pride into the support and began well as Stoke beat Leeds United 6–2 on the third match of the 1985–86.
-Money was still a major problem so he sold Mark Chamberlain to Portsmouth for £300,000 but typical of the financial climate at Stoke the money was used to reduce the club's overdraft.
+He set about trying to restore some pride into the support and began well as Stoke beat Leeds United 6–2 on the third match of the 1985–86.
+Money was still a major problem so the club sold Mark Chamberlain to Sheffield Wednesday for £300,000 but typical of the financial climate at Stoke the money was used to reduce the club's overdraft.
 Results slowly improved and Stoke finished the season in 10th place in what was a season of recovery.
 More player sales followed in 1986–87 but the arrival of Peter Coates as chairman allowed for some new players to arrive most notably Lee Dixon, Nicky Morgan and former Ipswich teammate Brian Talbot.
 Morale was boosted again thanks to another large win over Leeds United (7–2) as Stoke climbed up the table into the play-offs.
 However their form could not be maintained and they had to settle for 8th position.

-The 1987–88 season was a frustrating one for Stoke as little progress was made a poor position of 11th was the outcome with Dixon and Steve Bould both being sold to Arsenal.
+The 1987–88 season was frustrating for Stoke as little progress was made culminating in a finish of 11th.
+Further funds were raised by selling both Lee Dixon and Steve Bould to Arsenal.
 The 1988–89 season again saw Stoke finish in mid-table which prompted speculation that Mills would not be offered a new contract.
 In the end he was given a 'final chance' to get Stoke promoted and he was given a £1 million transfer budget by Coates for the 1989–90 season.
 He spent it all breaking the club's record transfer of £480,000 for Sheffield Wednesday defender Ian Cranson, £75,000 on Derek Statham from West Bromwich Albion, £175,000 for Ian Scott and £250,000 for Wayne Biggins both from Manchester City.
 However, with Cranson only making 19 appearances in 1989–90 missing most of the campaign due to a knee injury, results were poor and with Stoke rock bottom and heading into the third tier for the first time since 1927 he was sacked in November 1989.